caldwellRobotics/RoboSoccer/README.md

 Check here for recent updates about the event.

 ## Contact Us
-Email us at [Insert Contact Email] or reach out on our social media channels.
+Email us at  apandey2@caldwell.edu or reach out on our instagram @caldwellrobotics.

 *Please note that this section will be updated closer to the event with code snippets that can be used or adapted for the competition.*